 Definition of Bond Futures

 Bond futures are derivative contract that obligates the purchaser or contract holder to sell the bond on a predetermined date and time.
 The contract limits the contract holder’s liability to complete the transaction at the specified date and time.
-The bond future is traded on the futures exchange market, and buying and selling happen through the brokerage firm offering the contract.
+It trades on the futures exchange market, and buying and selling happen through the brokerage firm offering the contract.

 Explanation